COVID–19 Health Care Response Grant

-The Minnesota Department of Health has awarded $97.6 million in emergency health care grants to about 360 provider organizations across the state for preparing for and responding to the COVID–19 pandemic.
+The Minnesota Department of Health has awarded the following in health care response grants to provider organizations across the state preparing for and responding to the COVID–19 pandemic:

 MDH is working to fund as many requests as possible based on current need as well as evolving statewide and regional priorities.

 This grant fundng is being dispersed through a Request for Proposal (RFP) process.